amelieplenio/bcog-personality-test/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Example Use Case:
-A user will run the program and is presented with a scenarion like choosing how to spend a free day with a series of choices.
-Based on their answers, points will be added to certain traits.
+A user will run the program and is presented with a scenario like choosing how to spend a college day with a series of choices.
+Based on their answers, different scenarios will be presented, and points will be added to certain traits.
 After several scenarios, the program will calculate their dominant trait and display a result with a short explanation.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # How to run: